 - Step 1.
-Download the latest installer from the Mbox website (link on previous page). - Step 2.
-Assure no Mbox-related applications are running (e.g. applications like Launcher, Daemon, or Remote), then launch the installer.
+Download the latest installer from the Mbox website. - Step 2.
+Assure no Mbox-related applications are running (e.g. Mbox Launcher, Daemon, or Remote), then launch the installer.
 Read and accept the legal and installation notes, then continue. - Step 3.
 At the Media Path pane of the installer, choose where the Mbox content folder will be placed, as well as what to do if an Mbox content folder already exists.
 For a default installation, leaving the options untouched will place the Mbox content folder in the /Applications folder on the boot drive of the computer.